garrandall/popular-music-data/tracks/problems-lil-wayne.md

 Jesus Christ, amen
-My hand in the psychic's hand, she see righteous plans I see business plans then I lose my mind and my attention span She see empty hands like, "Oooh, Lordy," smellin' like Cool Water Just got them new Cartier, the Rollie was too salty That’s rich nigga problems, lil whoadie
+My hand in the psychic's hand, she see righteous plans I see business plans then I lose my mind and my attention span She see empty hands like, "Oh, Lordy," smellin' like Cool Water Just got them new Cartier, the Rollie was too salty That’s rich nigga problems, lil whoadie
 My little bitch body a trophy